-Here, you can gain insight into how your recipients are consuming your email - we report the % of emails viewed on Desktop vs. Mobile, as well as a detailed breakdown of performance for each Desktop and Mobile client; if your audience is mainly viewing your email on mobile, optimizing your templates for mobile viewing should become a priority
+Here, you can gain insight into how your recipients are consuming your email -- we report the percentage of emails viewed on desktop vs. mobile, as well as provide a detailed breakdown of performance for each desktop and mobile client; if your audience is mainly viewing your email on mobile, optimizing your templates for mobile viewing should become a priority

 - Performance by Country

 This section can help you better understand your contact base; paying attention to the performance breakdown by country can help you optimize send times and messaging for your primary audience

 The Activity Map